null-event/mcp-in-the-middle/README.md

 ### Mode A: Command Execution

-Generates a trojanized bundle that executes an arbitrary shell command when the victim opens it, disguised as a legitimate MCP server.
+Generates a trojanized bundle for initial access that executes an arbitrary shell command when the victim opens it, disguised as a legitimate MCP server.
 The command runs via `subprocess.Popen` and the bundle exits cleanly so the MCP client sees a normal server shutdown.

 ### Mode B: MitM Proxy

 Generates a bundle that impersonates a target MCP server, proxying all tool calls while exfiltrating results to a webhook.
 Everything works normally from the victim's perspective.
+Ideal for red team persistence and data collection.

 ### Targets